-All pupils at the ARB have been provided with an Education, Health and Care Plan (EHCP).
-These are formally reviewed each year (or 6 monthly for pupils under 5 years) during an SEN Review to ensure the EHCP outcomes (long/short term aims) of all learners are upheld and are formally evaluated.
+All pupils at the ARB have been provided with a Statement of Special Educational Need or Education, Health and Care Plan (EHCP - Single Plan).
+These are formally reviewed each year and all outcomes designed to ensure the EHC outcomes (long/short term aims) of all learners are upheld and are formally evaluated.
 This work is undertaken with families and appropriate multi-agency teams who are involved with the child.
 At these reviews all current outcomes are discussed; future outcomes are agreed and implemented into the next academic year.
-Throughout the year the ARB teacher / ARB Manager / Head of School continues to monitor and implement agreed outcomes which may lead to a change of / in provision (additional resources allocated, further multi-agency support, change to curriculum offer etc).
+Throughout the year the class teacher / Head of School continues to monitor / implement agreed outcomes which may lead to a change of / in provision (additional resources allocated, further multi-agency support, change to curriculum offer etc).
 Any parent / carer is free to make an appointment with the ARB teacher to discuss the progress of their child.
 Interim Reviews can be arranged where necessary.

-Who is responsible for the progress and success of my child in school?
+• Who is responsible for the progress and success of my child in school?

-The Local Governors/Directors of the Academy are ultimately responsible for ensuring each child succeeds at St Stephens and makes good educational progress.
+The Local Governors/Directors of the school are ultimately responsible for ensuring each child succeeds at St Stephens and makes good educational progress.
 The school recognises that teachers and families need to work together to ensure pupils make good educational progress and this is planned in an informed way.
 There are opportunities for the school and families to work together throughout the school year agreeing educational outcomes (e.g. - IEP's or Single Plan outcomes).
 The Head of School monitors the progress the pupils are making in the ARB.
 Pupil progress and the data associated with this is additionally identified through the Teacher Appraisal process to ensure all pupils are provided with challenge within their learning (closing the gap) where applicable.
-Structured Conversations with teachers, along with evidence from 2simple, each term determine the current level of each learner within the core areas of learning.
-Additionally, within all Annual SEN Reviews, documents regarding the current levels are recorded within Literacy / Numeracy / Phases of development (Early Years Foundation Stage).
+Structured Conversations with teachers, along with evidence in Learning Journals, each term determine the current level of each learner within the core areas of learning.
+Additionally within all Annual Review documents the current levels are recorded within Literacy/Numeracy/Phases of development (Early Years Foundation Stage).

-• How will the curriculum be matched to my child's needs?
+How will the curriculum be matched to my child's needs?

 The school works hard to ensure the curriculum on offer provides breadth and depth and supports the learning needs of all pupils in the ARB.
 Through this the school provides challenge within all learning outcomes for all learners.

-The school additionally recognises the value of providing an enriched curriculum to continue to pursue learning outcomes in a cross-curricular way.
-Whole school enrichment days are organised, visits to extend learning in a curriculum area, Sport / Leisure days are planned throughout the year.
+The school additionally recognises the value of providing an enriched curriculum to continue to pursue learning outcomes in a cross-curricula way.
+Whole school enrichment days are organised, visits to extend learning in a curriculum area Sport/Leisure days are planned throughout the year.
 Much of this work supports the SMSC (Spiritual, Moral, Social and Cultural) curriculum.

-• What is the role of the Learning Support Assistant in the ARB?
+What is the role of the Teaching Assistant in the ARB?

-The ARB is allocated a class teacher and a team of Learning Support Assistants (LSA'S).
-The Learning Support Assistants support the teaching delivery of the class teacher and contribute to Assessment for Learning.
-LSA's provide additional support in ensuring the health, safety and well-being of all learners is upheld.
+The ARB is allocated a class teacher and a team of Teaching Assistants.
+The Teaching Assistants support the teaching delivery of the class teacher and contribute to Assessment for Learning.
+Teaching Assistants provide additional support in ensuring the health, safety and well-being of all learners is upheld.
 This will include meeting the therapy, personal hygiene and self-help needs of each learner.

-How will I know how my child is doing and how will you help me to support my child's learning?
+• How will I know how my child is doing and how will you help me to support my child's learning?